nikdata/hotel-modeling/hotel-analysis.md

 Another thing we can look at is how many unique values exist for each variable.
 This could help us understand which variables could be “condensed”.
-Having too many categorical (i.e., ordinal & nonordinals) values may pose a challenge for models.
+Having too many categorical (i.e., ordinal & non-ordinals) values may pose a challenge for models.
 Often, we can use embeddings or one-hot encodings, but we should think about the variables contextually.
 Sometimes, the variable may not make sense to keep in the model.

 ``` r
 hotels %>%